 What we do with the information we gather.

 We require this information to understand your needs and provide you with a better service.
 In particular for the following reasons.

 - We may use the information to improve our products and services.

-- Periodically we may send promotional emails about new products, special offers.
+- Periodically we may send promotional emails about new products and special offers.
 Or other information which we think you may find interesting using the email address which you have provided.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 If you submit a comment to a blog post published on this website some personal information will be stored in this website’s database.
 This is currently the only occasion where personal data will be stored on this website.
 This data is currently stored in an identifiable fashion.
 A limitation of the content management system that this website is built on (WordPress).

 Pseudonymisation is a recent requirement of the GDPR which many web application developers are currently working to fully implement.
 We are committed to keeping it as a high priority and will implement it on this website as soon as we are able to.

 This website is hosted by SiteGround within a UK data center located in London.
 SiteGround can be contacted at.
 ‘SiteGround Hosting Ltd. 3rd Floor, 11-12 St. James’s Square, London SW1Y 4LB’.
 This site also uses an SSL Certificate to help information given safe and secure along with daily scans by SG Site Scanner.
 Which searches for security breaches and malware among other issues.